kyungrae/study/designing-data-intensive-applications/part2.md

 ##### Statement-based replication

 The leader logs every write request(statement) that it executes and sends that statement log to its followers.
-There are various ways in which this approach to replication can break down.

 - Any statement that calls a nondeterministic function is likely to generate a different value on each replica.
 - If statements use an autoincrementing column, or if they depend on the existing data in the database, they must be executed in exactly the same order on each replica, or else they have different effects.